supvadakkeveetil/ML_Project/README.md

 ### Objective

-The primary aim of this project is to create an interactive app that can be used to predict Song popularity.
-Utilizing a regression analysis of the Spotify 30000 song dataset, we are looking to predict the “popularity” score of a given song based on different variables.
+The primary aim of this project is to create an interactive app that can be used to make predictions on number of streams.
+Utilizing a regression analysis of the Spotify 30000 song dataset, we are looking to predict this score of a given song based on different variables.

 ### Tools
 The following tools were used to build this project